+Should you have a safety and security team?
 I don’t need to write about the risks that churches face in our crazy world.
+But if you need security solution that meets them perfectly and offers a wide range of services that ensure you’re covered no matter the circumstances, then a good services like Security Guard Company Calgary is the right one for your very significant concern!
 On the other hand, I’ve seen far too many churches not making preparations for the possibility of trouble.
 They know they need to do something, but they keep putting it off.
-Here are some reasons EVERY church needs a Safety and Security Team:

 - A congregational gathering is a vulnerable place.
 We’ve seen evidence of that truth within the past few years.
 The nature of our work says that the church is open to anyone.
 It’s easy to get into an unprotected church building with an unprepared congregation.

 - We need to be better prepared for emergencies.
 A church ought to be as prepared as possible for everything from an injured church member to a heart attack victim to a weather threat to an armed intruder.

 - Our churches often have qualified people who can serve in these roles.
 Often, police officers, firefighters, physicians, nurses and EMT’s are sitting in our congregation.
 Putting them to work gives them purpose in the church and improves the church’s safety.

 - These teams increase security in our preschool and children’s areas.
 Laypersons do a great job here, but trained personnel from a security guard company don’t hurt, either.
 We cannot go too far to protect the next generation.